andymeneely/squib/README.md

 # Learning Squib

-After going over this README, here are some other places to go learn Squib:

-* The YARD-generated API documentation [for the latest Squib gem](http://rubydoc.info/gems/squib/) is a method-by-method reference.
-The `Deck` class is the main class to look at.
-If you are following Squib master, see [the latest version](http://rubydoc.info/github/andymeneely/squib)
+In addition to this README, be sure to also check out the following resources for more details:

 * The `samples` directory in the [source repository](https://github.com/andymeneely/squib) has lots of examples.
 * [Junk Land](https://github.com/andymeneely/junk-land) is my own creation that's uses Squib for both black-and-white print-and-play and full color.

 ## Viewing this README

 The best place to read this documentation is on [our website](http://andymeneely.github.io/squib/doc).
+Be sure to check out the method-by-method documentation, particularly for the [Deck](Squib/Deck.html) class.

 If you want to view it offline, you can do the following